TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 		    * *Note*: You can pass in a second argument to `get` which takes the place of the `None` default.
 	* Ask how students would get the value for `chair` or `car`.
 	* Discuss what happened when students ran `my_dictionary['kittens']`?
 		* Explain that this error is common and means that there is no value in the dictionary.
-You can use `my_dictionary.get` with the if statement to avoid this error.
+You can use `my_dictionary.has_key()` with an if statement to avoid this error.
 3. **Lab**
 	* Students will create a dictionary translating common internet phrases into their meanings.
 4. **Debrief**